How To Create Great Music Using Fingerpicking Patterns On Guitar

 Creative Fingerpicking Guitar Application Banjo Roll

-Back to our example above.
-You will notice I have had to adapt the banjo roll pattern to fit some of the chords I am using.
-Which string the lowest note of each chord is on, dictates where I begin the pattern.
-For example, I begin the pattern from the 5th string for the D9/F#, FMaj7, and Am9 chords, as each of these chords start from this string.
+For example, I begin the pattern from the 5th string for the D9/F#, FMaj7, and Am9 chords, as each of these chords starts from this string.

 Creative Fingerpicking Guitar Application Open String Solo Lines